rkroelin/DrPlotter-Solver-Docker/README.md

 You'll need to configure the following environmental variables:

  "TAILSCALE_AUTHKEY": Auth key to access your tailnet.
-Highly suggest using tags and limiting connectivity to just your DrServer node on port 8080.
+Highly suggest using tags and or the tailscale ACL to limit connectivity to just your DrServer node on port 8080.

   "DRSERVER_IP_ADDRESS": The tailscale IP address of your DrServer.
 It won't work with the FQDN.